SiyuZhang-0426/SiyuZhang-0426.github.io/README.md

 # About

-This is the profile for Siyu Zhang.
+This is the profile for [Siyu Zhang](https://github.com/SiyuZhang-0426).

+::github{repo="SiyuZhang-0426/SiyuZhang-0426.github.io"}

 ## About Me

 I'm an undergraduate student (2022 - 2026) at [Jilin University](https://www.jlu.edu.cn/), currently serving as an AIGC intern at the [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/), under the supervision of [Dr. Liang Pan](https://scholar.google.com/citations?user=lSDISOcAAAAJ).
-I also had the opportunity to collaborate with [Prof. Yong Lai](https://ccst.jlu.edu.cn/info/1028/19286.htm) at Jilin University’s [Key Laboratory of SCKE](https://scke.jlu.edu.cn/).

 ## Research Interests